Stop Being a People Pleaser:

 CPD HOURS: 1

-Registration Year 2024-2025
+Registration Year 2025/2026

 Course Content

-This interesting webinar is a self-help psychology session aimed at supporting and empowering you with development of personal skills.
-The two presenters will explore what the term people-pleaser means.
-'People pleaser” is not a clinical diagnosis instead it is an term used to describe a variety of behaviors, such as a strong urge to please others, even at their own expense.
+It will explore what the term people-pleaser means.
+"People pleaser” is not a clinical diagnosis instead it is a term used to describe a variety of behaviours, such as a strong urge to please others, even at their own expense.
 They may feel that their wants and needs do not matter and consistently strive to please others, sacrificing their own desires.
 This is different from traits such as kindness, caring, generosity, or thoughtfulness.

-Why this session may be relevant to your work
+Why this Session may be Relevant to your Work

 Assertiveness skills make for a safer work environment for the patient and the Nurse.
 The ability to identify when safety is at risk supports quality health care outcomes and a good workplace culture.